Lemon Balm (Melissa officinalis)

 - Lemon balm helps promote a calming and relaxing feeling and is a mild sedative.

-- Click here for an excellent recipe for a sleeping balm recipe from Shalom Mama.
+- Click here for an excellent recipe for a sleep balm recipe from Shalom Mama.

 2. Lemon Balm is very good for tension, stress, restlessness, anxiety, headaches, and depression.